Quplet/Qu-Enchantments/readme.md

 ## License

 I haven't really set up anything.
-If you have any reason to distribute this mod, go ahead.
+If you wish to use or distribute this mod, go ahead.
 All I would request is to credit me and link back to this github page.